 It’s great for relieving chronic pain and tension, promoting self-healing, and stimulating your body’s immune system.

 Greg Wieting is the founder of PRISMA — a framework for overlaying trauma, neuroscience, and energy medicine with somatic and mindfulness-based practices.

 He made it clear that people are “hungry for deeper healing.”

 According to Greg, reiki is “proving to be a powerful healing practice to support people suffering from the anxiety, depression, and chronic pain symptomatic of unresolved trauma.”

 Why is reiki so popular?

 Reiki “returns us to our natural state of balance and our innate healing intelligence,” Greg said.

 “When we are in touch with this wisdom, we live in a relaxed and alert awareness where healing just happens.”

-Michelle Maslin-Taylor of Live Happy Live Healthy, “people want more restorative practices, slower and more mindful/spiritual practices” these days.
+“People want more restorative practices, slower and more mindful/spiritual practices” these days, said Michelle Maslin-Taylor of Live Happy Live Healthy.